SolaceLabs/solace-iot-reference-architecture/README.md

 # Testing Solace in AWS

+Set up a demo IoT reference architecture in AWS for QoS0 and QoS1 messaging to core applications and QoS0 messaging to edge applications.

 ## Overview

 This project provides an easy to understand set of steps to bring up a Solace messaging IoT infrastructure in AWS as well as provides a basic set